 eliminated include civil aircraft, construction equipment, distilled spirits,

 certain types of fish, pharmaceuticals, certain chemicals and petroleum oils,

 medical equipment, wood, pulp & paper, certain yarn and fabric, certain base

 metals, steel, information technology products (ITA), furniture, and toys.

-Ukraine has agreed not to apply any “other duties and charges” — beyond its
+Ukraine has agreed not to apply any “other duties and charges” — beyond its ordinary customs duties.

 Ukraine will open a tariff quota on raw cane sugar (260 000 tonnes annually, and

 increasing to 267 000 tonnes by 2010).
 This quota will be administered on a